sourcebots/docs/content/robots/forklift.md

 ## Touch sensor

-In addition to other sensors, the Forklift also has a [microswitch touch sensor](../../api/touch) at the rear.
+In addition to other sensors, the forklift also has a [microswitch touch sensor](/api/touch) at the rear.
 This is used to detect if the forklift's rear is touching another object (a container, another robot, or a wall).
-The touch sensor is connected to pin `2` of the arduino.
+The touch sensor is connected to pin `2` of the Arduino.

 ## Ultrasound (Distance) Sensor

-The Forklift has many [ultrasound sensors](../../api/ultrasound) attached to various points in the robot, here is the layout of the ultrasound sensors:
+The forklift has many [ultrasound sensors](/api/ultrasound) attached to various points in the robot, here is the layout of the ultrasound sensors:

 - Sensor 0: Front Left
 - Sensor 1: Front Right